carlosandrade25/INDE-577-Carlos-Andrade/Supervised-Learning/Readme.md

 In this par tof the project, we will work with the following algorithms:

--The K-Nearest Neighbors
+- The K-Nearest Neighbors
--Linear Regression
+- Linear Regression
--Perceptron
+- Perceptron
--Logistic Regression
+- Logistic Regression
--Decision Trees and Random Forest
+- Decision Trees and Random Forest
--Neural Networks
+- Neural Networks

 Each file will describe the basic components of the algorith, the specific task and some cool fact about coffee that motivates that analysis.